Avesta Municipality: Notable natives

+Demographics

+This is a demographic table based on Avesta Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 22,893 inhabitants, including 17,253 Swedish citizens of voting age.
+47.4 % voted for the left coalition and 51.2 % for the right coalition.
+Indicators are in percentage points except population totals and income.

 Politics

 Riksdag

 This table lists the national results at Avesta's municipal level since the 1972 Swedish municipality reform.
 The results of the Sweden Democrats from 1988 to 1998 were not published by the SCB at a municipal level due to the party's small size nationally at the time.

-Blocs

-This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
-The sources are identical to the table above.
-The coalition or government mandate marked in bold formed the government after the election.
-New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.
-"Elected" is the total number of percentage points from the municipality that went to parties who were elected to the Riksdag.